rinha2-back-end-rust

 • Transacoes stores accepted transactions and has an index on (ClienteId, Id DESC) for recent-statement reads.

 • InsertTransacao applies credit/debit balance updates and inserts the transaction only when the update succeeds.
+If a debit exceeds the available limit, the function returns the unchanged current balance without inserting a transaction row; the Rust handler serializes that as a 200 response today.

 • GetSaldoClienteById returns the current balance, limit, timestamp, and up to 10 latest transactions as JSONB.